caltechlibrary/git-desktop/_episodes/06-github.md

 > ## Fixing Remote Settings
 >
 > It happens quite often in practice that you made a typo in the
 > remote URL.
-This exercice is about how to fix this kind of issues.
+This exercise is about how to fix this kind of issues.
 > First start by adding a remote with an invalid URL:
 >
 > ~~~